HothIndustries/dependencies/README.md

 # dependencies

-A small Linux utility that inspects an ELF binary, figures out what it needs to run, and installs the missing pieces for you — both shared libraries and system packages — using whichever package manager your distro ships with.
+A small Linux ELF binary that installs a fixed set of system packages and shared libraries — automatically detecting whichever package manager your distro ships with.
+Just run it, and the dependencies it bakes in get installed.

-If you've ever downloaded a binary, run it, and been greeted by `error while loading shared libraries: libfoo.so.6: cannot open shared object file`, this tool is for you.
+No flags to learn, no manifest to write, no "which package manager are you on" prompts.
+Drop the binary on a fresh box, run it, done.

 ## Table of contents